Yalla Group Limited's (NYSE:YALA) Stock Has Been Sliding But Fundamentals Look Strong: Is The Market Wrong?

 So, based on the above formula, the ROE for Yalla Group is:

-Earnings growth is a huge factor in stock valuation.
+Earnings growth is an important metric to consider when valuing a stock.
 What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+Doing so will help them establish if the stock's future looks promising or ominous.
 If you're wondering about Yalla Group's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

-Yalla Group doesn't pay any dividend currently which essentially means that it has been reinvesting all of its profits into the business.
-This definitely contributes to the high earnings growth number that we discussed above.
+Yalla Group doesn't pay any dividend to its shareholders, meaning that the company has been reinvesting all of its profits into the business.
+This is likely what's driving the high earnings growth number discussed above.

-In total, we are pretty happy with Yalla Group's performance.
-In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
+On the whole, we feel that Yalla Group's performance has been quite good.
+Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
+Unsurprisingly, this has led to an impressive earnings growth.
 With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.